9 Tips to Ease the Sting of Back-to-School Budgeting

 - Plan ahead for next year

 When creating your list, don’t forget the costs that aren’t obvious.
-For example, do you need to stock up on masks and hand sanitizer?
-Will you need to buy uniforms or equipment for sports or other after-school activities?
+For example, will you need to buy uniforms or equipment for sports or other after-school activities?
 Will your child need a physical before heading back to school?

 As you think through obvious back-to-school expenses, don't forget school pictures, PTA fundraisers and book fairs.